The ITE Transactions on Media Technology and Applications (MTA) is a quarterly transaction, which is published in January,

 Sufficient evidence should be provided to demonstrate the originality and practicality of the work, with reference to important articles which describe related previous work, discussing how the present work relates to it and establishing that the foundations of the present work are solid.

 If authors submit manuscripts which are developed versions of conference papers, which have been already presented in international conference, symposium, workshop, etc., authors must cite those related works, and the submitted manuscripts must contain novel parts such as a new proposal, a new idea, or a result.

 2.3 No Duplicate Submission

 If the manuscript which has already been published in the ITE Trans.
-MTA is suspected to be duplicate or multiple submission(s) to any journal(s) after publication, the ITE transactions editorial committee investigates the situation by exchanging information with the editorial board of the concerned journal.
+MTA is suspected to be duplicate or multiple submission(s) to any journal(s), transaction(s), or proceedings of peer reviewed conference, workshop or symposium after publication, the ITE transactions editorial committee investigates the situation by exchanging information with the editorial board or the organizers of the concerned journal, transaction, conference, workshop or symposium.
 If duplicate submission is proved, the following actions against all the authors of the submission will be applied.

 3. Process from submission to publish

 Authors use http://mc.manuscriptcentral.com/mta for the submission of manuscripts.
 An email will be sent to the corresponding author immediately after the submission.